 Each Member Society, including the CSMD, follows documentation requirements as set forth by the General Society.

-All application fees are payable by cheque or money order and are non-refundable.
+All application fees are payable by cheque, money order, PayPal or by e-transfer to email@example.com and are non-refundable (details on main Membership page).
 If you decide to continue with the application process after the Historian Team has reviewed your lineage, a preliminary administrative review fee of $55.50 CAD is payable to CSMD.

 Once you complete the entire application process, the CSMD Historian approves your application, then sends it, along with your documentation to the Historian General in Plymouth for final approval.
-Your cheque or money order made out to GSMD for $75 USD must accompany your application to Plymouth.
+Your cheque or bank draft made out to GSMD for $75 USD must accompany your application to Plymouth.

 Previously Approved Relatives

-Please note: If you visit the GSMD website the Mayflower Lineage Match is not an application, it is a search for a previously approved well-documented paper; the fee is $75 USD.
+Please note: The Mayflower Lineage Match form on the GSMD website is not an application.
+It is a search for a previously approved well-documented paper, the fee is $75 USD.
 This is the search our Historian Team can do at no cost to you.

 Sending Your Documentation

-When it’s time to assemble your materials near the end of the process, we will ask to see them.
+When it’s time to assemble your documents near the end of the process, we will ask to see them.
 When the time comes, the Historian Team will outline how to assemble your documents and where to mail them.
-Please do not email documents in attachments unless we ask you to do so.
+Please do not email documents in ‘attachments’ unless we ask you to do so.
 As you prepare your documents, keep in mind the following points:

-- Try not to make notations on the copies of your documents.
+Do not make notations on the copies of your documents.
 If it is necessary to highlight something, please use post-it notes and number them according to generation.